 Studying for the USMLE may seem like a daunting task due to large quantity of information it covers.
-However, if you know what to study and how to study for the USMLE Step 1, getting a good grasp the material tested and ultimately getting a good score, is possible.
+However, if you know what to study and how to study for the USMLE Step 1, getting a good grasp the material tested, it is possible.

 Active use of material increases retention and facilitates recall.
 Repetition makes memories.
 Each instance of recall produces a new memory trace, linking it to another moment of life and increasing the chance for recall in the future.
 Memory is dynamic.
 Recall actually changes neuronal structures.
 To be truly useful, a piece of information needs to be triangulated, connected to a number of other concepts or, better yet, experiences.
 For the USMLE Step 1 exam, meaning, not mere information, is your goal.